Lab 011 - Jinja2 Templating¶

 🔹 Built-in filters enhance the manipulation of data directly within templates.

-- Create a Jinja2 template for generating a dynamic
+- Create a

-- Bonus: Use facts to display useful information about OS distribution, IP address, and current hostname dynamically when logging in.
+- Bonus: Use facts to display useful information about OS distribution, IP address and current hostname dynamically when logging in.